docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 protected by Apples' System Integrity Protection (SIP) and can therefore not be tampered with by the users.

-1. Save the the following XML code to a file with the suffix `.mobileconfig`, for example `docker.mobileconfig`:
+1. Save the following XML code to a file with the suffix `.mobileconfig`, for example `docker.mobileconfig`: